cdl-geneseo/geneseo-dictionary/F/fly-day.md

 # fly-day

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : fly-day

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 Noun A day when students get transported on a bus to an undisclosed destination and drink and listen to local bands - also referred to as an event; &quot;I got so wasted at fly-day yesterday.&quot;